davidhle/obsidian-notes/Spirit Library/WiSe2020-21/Physiological Computing/Lectures/Electroencephalography (EEG).md

 	- through scalp electrodes which are attached using a conductive gel and attached to individual wires

 ### 10-20 system
+- How are electrodes placed on the scalp (what system)?
+	- the 10-20 system
 - What does the 10-20 system refer to?
 	- The system of electrode placement: the distances between electrodes are either 10% or 20% of the total front - back or right - left distance
 Each electrode placement site has a letter denoting which area of the brain it's measuring: frontal, central, parietal, occipital